pgoltstein/mouse-od-columns/README.md

 cd mouse-od-columns
 gin get-content
 ```
-Note that this will take quite some time (several hours) as it downloads about 48 GB of data.
+Note that this will take quite some time (several hours) as it downloads about 48 GB of data (which it duplicates in the .git folder).
+After downloading, as far as I am concerned, you may delete the .git folder again to regain the about 48 GB opf drive space.

 If you prefer, you can also download the data manually from gin.g-node
 https://gin.g-node.org/pgoltstein/mouse-od-columns